Columbia Normal Academy

 Bricks and Mortar

 In 1903 C.N.A. moved into a new brick building, three stories over a basement, built by I.L.
 Davis.
 Located at the corner of Cherry Street and 10th Avenue, it was only a few blocks from the University of Missouri campus.
-Apparently some of the space--likely the top floor-- was used for boarding female students.
+Apparently some of the space--likely the top floor-- was used to house female students.
 In 1908 when Professor Beasley closed the school, he rented the building to the University for use as a laboratory high school.

 When Townsend Hall was completed in 1935, it became the home for the university lab school.
 The C.N.A. building was later razed.
 Today a business/apartment complex called Cherry Street Centre occupies the site.
 It is across the street from one of the watering holes of my graduate days.

 The yearbook shows that C.N.A. fielded teams in baseball, basketball and football.
 Opponents included four-year colleges (Westminster), independent teams (Centralia Boilermakers), junior varsities (University of Missouri), military academies (Missouri and Kemper) and the local Columbia High School.
 Results often were not positive; they included a 90-0 loss to Kemper in 1905.